Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA-ALCL)

 Breast implant associated cancer is rare.
 Between one in 1000 and one in 10,000 people with breast implants are diagnosed with the condition.
 Breast implant associated cancer can occur after both cosmetic and reconstruction surgery, with 95% of cases occurring between three and 14 years after the insertion of an implant.

 It is important to know the symptoms of breast implant associated cancer.
-The most common symptom is swelling of a breast caused by fluid build-up, but in some cases it may appear as a lump in the breast or armpit.
+The most common symptom is swelling of a breast caused by fluid build-up around the implant, but in some cases it may appear as a lump in the breast or armpit.

 As this is a rare disease, changes in your breast are unlikely to be breast implant associated cancer.
 For example, swelling immediately after your breast implant surgery is normal.
 But you should raise all concerns with your surgeon, including the possibility of breast implant associated cancer.
 If the surgeon or clinic which performed your original implant operation is no longer available, you should see your GP for referral to another surgeon.